lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 # Manage Users, Groups, and User Roles {#manage-users-groups-and-user-roles}

-Administrators can use Adobe Admin Console to create AEM Assets Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
+Administrators can use [!DNL Adobe Admin Console] to create [!DNL AEM Assets Brand Portal] users and product profiles, and manage their roles using the Brand Portal user interface.
 This privilege is not available to Viewers and Editors.

 In [Admin Console](http://adminconsole.adobe.com/enterprise/overview), you can view all the products associated with your organization.
-A product could be any Experience Cloud solution, such as Adobe Analytics, Adobe Target, or AEM Brand Portal.
+A product could be any [!DNL Experience Cloud] solution, such as [!DNL Adobe Analytics], [!DNL Adobe Target], or [!DNL AEM Brand Portal].
 You must choose the AEM Brand Portal product, and create Product Profiles.

 <!--
 Comment Type: draft